 Secrist made a generous gift to establish the Dr. Robert H. Secrist Endowment and name the gallery and create a beautiful display space for interdisciplinary exhibits, which will rotate through the gallery in the years to come.

-The retired professor resides in Florida and is traveling to Cheney for the dedication.
-He will greet the EWU campus community and share some of the background behind this unique collection.
+The retired professor, who resides in Florida, traveled to Cheney for the dedication, and shared some of the background behind this unique collection.

-Curated by Secrist, along with EWU Department of Art faculty Annie Cunningham and Joshua Hobson, these selected works feature deities, mythical figures, and sacred symbols from various cultures.
+Curated by Secrist, along with Cunningham and Joshua Hobson, these selected works feature deities, mythical figures, and sacred symbols from various cultures.
 The pieces celebrate universal themes that unite humanity.
+The gallery exhibit proved collaborative as students contributed artistic renditions of the pieces, along with support for documenting the work.

 “The Secrist Gallery is a space where assumptions may be challenged, inspirations fostered, and where the exciting realm of curiosity within education may be ignited,” says Cunningham.